itsmohsenjalali/mohsencodenote/code-notes/python/class.md

 ```Output
 10 20
 ```
-Instance attribute or class attribute
+Instance attribute or class attribute.
+Note: For calling class attributes we should call throughout class name.

 ```python
 class test: